List of extant ancient Greek and Roman plays

 While most ancient Greek and Roman plays have been lost to history, a significant number still survive.
 These include the comedies of Aristophanes and Menander, the tragedies of Aeschylus, Sophocles and Euripides, and the Roman adaptations of Plautus, Terence and Seneca.

 In total, there are eighty-three mostly extant plays, forty-six from ancient Greece and thirty-seven from ancient Rome.
-Furthermore, there are seven lost plays with extensive surviving fragments, as well as thirteen mimes.
+Furthermore, there are eight lost plays with extensive surviving fragments, as well as thirteen mimes.
 They range from the 472 BC tragedy The Persians, written by the Greek playwright Aeschylus, to Querolus, an anonymous Roman comedy from late antiquity.